Biswas014/Customer-Support-Analytics-Dashboard/README.md

 •	Business Problem:

-The call centre deal with thousands of interactions daily but often struggle to pinpoint why satisfaction stays low.
+The call centre deals with thousands of interactions daily but often struggle to pinpoint why satisfaction stays low.
 So I tried to answer questions like: which hours see the most drop-offs, which agents are actually resolving issues efficiently, and where the IVR is completely failing customers.

 •	Goal of the Dashboard: